 - B.A. in Economics, East China Jiao Tong University, 1999

-Professor Tan Liang is a Professor of Practice in Management and Business Strategy at the HKU Business School, and Programme Director of Customized Programmes of Executive Education.
+Professor Liang Tan is a Professor of Practice in Management and Strategy at HKU Business School and Assistant Dean of Customized Programmes for Executive Education.

 Professor Tan has long worked at the intersection of strategy, organization, and people.
-His practice focuses on two major transformation contexts: enterprise AI transformation and global business expansion.
-He works with a wide range of leaders, from CEOs and senior management teams to key enterprise talent and future leaders, helping organizations translate strategic judgment into organizational capability, leadership development, and actionable transformation initiatives.
+His practice centres on two major transformation contexts: enterprise AI transformation and global business expansion.
+He works with CEOs, senior management teams, key enterprise talent, and future leaders, helping organizations translate strategic choices into organizational capabilities, leadership systems, and actionable transformation initiatives.

 Before joining HKU, Professor Tan held senior leadership roles at GE and Alibaba Group.
-He previously served as Dean of GE Crotonville China, Global Executive Dean of Alibaba Corporate University, CHRO for Alibaba’s B2C Retail Business Group, and Head of Organizational Transformation and Talent Development for Taobao and Tmall Group.
-Across these roles, he accumulated deep practical experience in strategy implementation, organizational transformation, global leadership system development, corporate university building, and CEO and senior team development.
+He previously served as Dean of GE Crotonville China, Global Executive Dean of Alibaba Corporate University, CHRO of Alibaba’s B2C Retail Business Group, and Head of Organizational Transformation and Talent Development for Taobao and Tmall Group.
+Across these roles, he accumulated extensive practical experience in strategy implementation, organizational and cultural transformation, global leadership system development, corporate university building, and CEO and senior team development.

 - EMBA7621: 1391 Strategy-to-Execution in the AI era